pessini/european-voters/README.md

 <img src="https://github.com/pessini/european-voters/blob/main/img/ESS-logo.png" alt="European Social Survey" width="250"/><br>

-This report will investigated a dataset provided by [European Social Survey](https://www.europeansocialsurvey.org/) (ESS) which is a biennial cross-national survey of attitudes and behaviour from European citizens.

-The topics covered by ESS are very heterogeneous and include media and social trust, politics, immigration, citizen involvement, health and care, economic, work and well-being..
+This analysis will investigated a dataset provided by [European Social Survey](https://www.europeansocialsurvey.org/) (ESS) which is a cross-national survey of attitudes and behaviour from European citizens.
+The topics covered by ESS are very heterogeneous and include media and social trust, politics, immigration, citizen involvement, health and care, economic, work and well-being.

 The analysis will focus on which aspects can influence for a person to vote for your country leave or remain a member of the European Union.

 ## Dataset

-The variables selected for the analysis were Country, Age, Gender, Employment status, Education and Union Membership.
+- __CNTRY__ Country
+- __EDUYRS__ Years of full-time education completed
+- __EISCED__ Highest level of education, ES - ISCED
+- __NETUSOFT__ Internet use, how often
+- __UEMP3M__ Ever unemployed and seeking work for a period more than three months
+- __MBTRU__ Member of trade union or similar organisation
+- __GNDR__ Gender
+- __YRBRN__  Year of birth
+- __AGEA__ Age of respondent.
+Calculation based on year of birth and year of interview
+- __VTEURMMB__ Would vote for your country to remain member of European Union or leave

 ## Survey Weights